NGenetzky/academic-oss-elc/content/talk/2020-oss-elc/software-update-ota-for-zephyr-parthiban-nallathambi-linumiz/index.md

 ### MCUmgr

- -Management library for Zephyr and mynewt
+- Management library for Zephyr and mynewt
 - OS and hwardware agnostic

 Layered modular design